millerjmatos/millerjmatos/README.md

 # Muller Jorge

 -   👋 Hello!
 I hold a degree in Computer Network, currently I work as a Linux Analyst for a multinational company.
 I specialize in free and open source tools, particularly Linux-based systems.
-My desktop distribution is now Linux Mint since 2020 and for servers I'm using RHEL/Rocky Linux.
+My desktop distribution is now Linux Mint since 2020 and for servers RHEL/Rocky Linux.

 -   I love sharing technical knowledge and using the "keep it simple" methodology.